YuriGalasevich/YuriGalasevich/README.md

 - ⚡ Fun fact: ...
 -->

-This is ✨ Jurij Galasevic ✨, a passionate 2D, 3D Web and Mobile Developer.
-As an experienced developer with a deep understanding of React, React Native, Node.js, TypeScript, Web3 and various Web and Mobile game engines with over 5 years of experience, I strongly believe that I would be an asset to your team.
+This is ✨ Jurij Galasevic ✨, a highly skilled Full-Stack Developer with over 10 years of experience, specializing in React, Next.js, Node.js, Laravel, and blockchain technologies like Solidity and Rust.
+Your expertise spans building scalable applications, integrating secure systems, and delivering innovative solutions for industries such as real estate, gaming, and finance.
+With a strong focus on performance, security, and user experience, you excel in developing robust platforms and contributing to cutting-edge projects.

 My expertise in React and React Native includes proficiency in Redux for state management, React Router for navigation, and React Hooks for functional components.
 I have worked on several React Native projects, using Expo, React Native CLI and custom native modules for Android and iOS platforms.